 The Az PowerShell module is the recommended PowerShell module for managing Azure resources on all platforms.

-The Az PowerShell module is based on the .NET Standard, and works with PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher on all platforms including Windows, macOS, and Linux.
+The Az PowerShell module is based on the .NET Standard, and works with PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher on all platforms including Windows, Linux, and macOS.
 It's also compatible with Windows PowerShell 5.1.

 PowerShell 7.0.6 LTS and PowerShell 7.1.3 or higher is the recommended version of PowerShell for use with the Az PowerShell module on all platforms.

-You can install the Az PowerShell module locally on Windows, macOS, and Linux.
+You can install the Az PowerShell module locally on Windows, Linux, and macOS.
 It can also be used from a browser through Azure Cloud Shell or inside a Docker container.
 For more information, see the Azure PowerShell documentation.